mjmccans/hassio-addon-airthings/DOCS.md

 * The Airthings devices must be connected to the official app at least once before you can use this add-on.
 * Point in time radon levels are not made available through Bluetooth LE so they cannot be accessed by this add-on, but you can regularly get the 1 day and long term average measurements.

-## Add-on Security Rating

-This add-on, as of the writing of this documentation, has been given am `Add-on Security Rating` of 3.
-This is due to the fact that in order to access the bluetooth adapter the add-on requires `Host Network` access and also requires the `NET_ADMIN` privilege in order to allow scanning for devices.
-If you are uncomfortable with the add-on due to its security rating please review its source code, and please see below if you have any contributions or feedback.

 ## Inspiration